causaliq/causaliq/README.md

 # 👋 Welcome to CausalIQ

 I’m an **independent researcher** and **research visitor** at Queen Mary University of London working on **causal discovery** and **Bayesian network structure learning**.
-These repositories bring together algorithms, experiments, and datasets that support research into more accurate and transparent methods for causal discovery that integrate statistical algorithms with Large Language Models (LLMs).
+The CausalIQ ecosystem brings together algorithms, experiments, and datasets that support research into more accurate and transparent methods for causal discovery that integrate statistical algorithms with Large Language Models (LLMs).

 ## 🔍 Research focus